What does ‘donating for medical research and treatments’ mean?

 Will I be getting paid to donate my cells for medical research?

-You will not receive any payment for donating your cells for medical research, as this is illegal in the UK and also comes with ethical and welfare risks (read more here).
-However, any expenses you incur at all for the donation - like travel, accommodation or loss of earnings - will be fully reimbursed.
+You will not receive any payment for donating your cells for medical research, as this is not allowed in the UK and also comes with ethical and welfare risks (read more here).
+However, any expenses you incur at all for the donation - like travel, accommodation or loss of earnings - will either be booked and paid for on your behalf, or will be fully reimbursed.

 Will my cells be used in animal testing?

-Will the researchers get any of my personal information?
+Will the researchers receive any of my personal information?

-We will never share your name, address or contact details with the researchers.
-They may ask for your age and gender, and sometimes your tissue type, health status, ethnicity, and/or infectious disease profile, but this will be anonymised .
+We will never share your name, address or contact details with the researchers, and any information we do share will be anonymised.
+This could include: your age, gender, tissue type, health status, ethnicity, and/or infectious disease profile.

 Does Anthony Nolan make money from stem cell donations?

-Anthony Nolan receives payment for the service it delivers providing donated cells to academic researchers and companies developing new treatments to help patients.
+Anthony Nolan receives payment for the service it delivers providing donated cells to medical researchers.
 Anthony Nolan is a non-profit organisation.
-This vital income is reinvested into delivering on Anthony Nolan’s charitable aims – saving and improving even more lives, supporting the patient of today through patient information and services, and supporting the patient of the future through delivering and supporting ground-breaking medical research.
-Anthony Nolan does not charge its own researchers for this service.
+This vital income is reinvested into delivering on our charitable aims – saving and improving more lives; supporting the patients of today; and championing ground-breaking medical research for the patients of the future.

 Lots of people think that donating is going to be painful, so every time I've spoken to someone about it I've explained how easy it is.